 3 tsp.
 Red Pepper flakes or a few whole red peppers

-¼ cup of Capers, (Try to get the salted capers and prepare them by rinsing and then soaking for 30 minutes. it\’s worth the extra effort, as the flavor is vastly superior to the brined capers).
+¼ cup of Capers, (Try to get the salted capers and prepare them by rinsing and then soaking for 30 minutes. it’s worth the extra effort, as the flavor is vastly superior to the brined capers).

-½ cup pitted Kalamata Olives
+½ cup pitted Kalamata Olives, sliced.

 Freshly ground Black Pepper